great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_contribute_a_new_expectation_to_great_expectations.rst

         - ``TableExpectation`` s are a generic catchall for other types of Expectations applied to tabular data.

-    Find the appropriate template file in ``great_expectations/examples/expectations/``.
-Starting your development with these templates is significantly easier than developing from scratch.
+    Choose the template that fits your Expectation.
+Starting your development with these templates is significantly easier than developing from scratch:

+    * ``ColumnMapExpectation``: ``examples/expectations/column_map_expectation_template.py``
+    * ``ColumnExpectation``: ``examples/expectations/column_aggregate_expectation_template.py``
+    * ``ColumnPairMapExpectation``: coming soon...
+    * ``TableExpectation``: coming soon...

+#. **Copy the template file**

-#. **Copy the template file into the appropriate ``contrib/`` directory (see below).**
+    Copy the template file into ``contrib/experimental/great_expectations_experimental/expectations/`` directory.

-    Recently we introduced a fast-track release process for Expectations that a contributor places in one of the subdirectories of ``contrib``.
+    Recently we introduced a fast-track release process for community contributed Expectations.
-    They are released as PyPI packages separate from ``great-expectations``.
-When you create a new Expectation in ``contrib/experimental/great_expectations_experimental/expectations/``, once your PR is approved and merged, a new version of PyPI package ``great-expectations-experimental`` is automatically published.
+    You will commit the file with your Expectation's implementation into ``great_expectations`` repo.
+    Once your PR is approved and merged, your Expectation will be automatically published in the PyPI package ``great-expectations-experimental``.
+This package contains community contributed Expectations and is separate from ``great-expectations``.

 #. **Pick a name for your Expectation, rename the file and the class within it.**